alexle/alexle.github.com/posts/first-half-marathon.markdown

 <div class="separator" style="clear: both; text-align: center;">
 Photo courtesy of the best support group ever.</div>

-Past the finish line, I was met by a volunteer who placed a 13.1 Colfax Half-Marathon medal around my necked.
+Past the finish line, I was met by a volunteer who placed a 13.1 Colfax Half-Marathon medal around my neck.
 I couldn't take my hands off of it, and still wear it from time to time around the house.

 It was an honor to be a part of all the athletes who competed, and reminds me that I still have so far to go.
 Fifteen months ago, the prospect of running two miles straight was unfathomable to me.
 Now, that distance is a nice warm up on my longer runs.
 Anything is truly possible if you put your mind to it.